Grow your Japanese spring vocabulary with these seasonal words

 Blizzard of falling cherry blossoms.

-This is used to describe when wind blows cherry blossom petals off the trees, making it look almost like pink snow.
+This Japanese spring vocabulary word is used to describe when the wind blows cherry blossom petals off the trees, making it look almost like pink snow.

 E.g.